jordan-springer/jordan-springer/readme.md

-- 👋 Hi, I’m @jordan-springer
+# Hello friend.
+- 👋🏽 I'm Jordan
+- ⌨️ I'm a data developer at code.org
-- 👀 I’m interested in dbt
+- ⚙️ I'm currently working with dbt
-- 🌱 I’m currently learning python, Docker
 - 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me: jas4235@outlook.com
+- 📫 How to reach me: jordan.springer@code.org

 <!---
 jordan-springer/jordan-springer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.